-As a conceptual photographer I like to combine scientific research methods with creating images for environmental awareness.
-My work is about control and serendipity.
-It springs from my fascination for science and technology, and my concerns about engineering our natural habitat and the impact of human intervention on our planet and resources.
+As a conceptual photographer I like to combine scientific research methods with creating images for awareness of the world around us.
+My work is about control and serendipity, about human intervention and nature.
+It springs from my fascination for science and technology, and my concerns about engineering our natural habitat and the impact of human behaviour on our planet and resources.
 How far are we going to manipulate and control, cultivate and tame the world around us?

 The series In My Back Yard (IMBY) is part of my graduate work for the Photo Academy in Amsterdam (December 2018).
 By turning my garden into a laboratory, I use organic objects and materials from my surroundings to reshape nature.

 More recent work combines ecological sources and artisanal workings methods (such as ecopress, nature printing and bioinkting) with industrial processing tools (including polyester film, epoxy and different preservation methods).
 Experimenting with mycelium has become one of my latest fascinations.
 A bit dramatically, I label this as vegan photography in the anthropocene.
 But more seriously: by using our planet as a laboratory and our environment as eternal source for human gain, when will nature become some abstract notion from the past?